This

 door).
 In the church a green velour curtain could be drawn across half of the

 church, and there were curtains at the windows.
-The seating was on long narrow

-wooden benches (three of which still remain).
-These were placed in three neat
+seating was on long narrow wooden benches (three of which still remain).
+These

-rows, with a runner each side of the middle row from the back of the chapel to
+were placed in three neat rows, with a runner each side of the middle row from

-the front.
-Lighting was by gas lamps, and naked flame lamps were used in the
+the back of the chapel to the front.
+Lighting was by gas lamps, and naked flame

-porch.
-There was also a gas light at the bottom of the path leading to the
+lamps were used in the porch.
+There was also a gas light at the bottom of the

 There